gouthamganesan/Notes/Web Dev/Tutorial Notes and References/FreeCodeCamp/CSS/Applied_Visual_Design.md

 - There are also pseudo elements, that are used to target a particular part of the targeted element.
   - For example, there are `before` and `after` pseudo elements, which is used to do changes to the targeted element.
     - This doesn't mean to target the 'element' after the targeted element, but to put/do some changes after or before the targeted element.
     - And also, to use these elements the property `content: ''` should be used.
 This content should contain an image or a text to put before or after an element.
 For example, this content property can be used to put an arrow mark after every anchor element.
+    - These are inline by default.
+This can be used by elements that should have something immediately before or after the selected element, like "Hot topic" and such.
   - Remember, `selector:pseudo-class` and `selector::pseudo-element`.
   - To put it in an easy to remember way, a pseudo element, as the name suggests is an element that is imaginarily associated with the targeted element.
 You can apply styles as if it is a real element.
 - **Animation:** The animation properties control how the animation should behave and the `@keyframes` rule controls what happens during that animation.